Velocidex/presentations/presentations/2024-auscert-detection_engineering/index.md

 1. Parses certain raw event logs on the endpoint
 2. Applies normalization of fields
 3. Forwards events to SIEM
-4. Queries are run on SIEM using a specialized query landscape to detect anomalies.
+4. Queries are run on SIEM using a specialized query language to detect anomalies.

 * But we have many different types of SIEM and incompatible schemas, query languages and type of data collected